tuck

 Fine-grained control for creating and managing your dotfile backups.
 Add files, discover new ones, and sync manually.

 tuck add <files>Manually track specific files.
-Copies files to ~/.tuck organized by category (shell, git, editors, etc).
+Copies files to ~/.tuck organized by category.
+Use --repo to track config files that live inside any git repo, not just $HOME.

 tuck remove <files>Stop tracking dotfiles.
 Optionally delete from repository or keep original files intact.